arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges32.md

 Users Management
 ----------------------

-* It is no longer supported to access the `_users` collecction in any way directly, except through the official `@arangodb/users` module or the `_apit/users` REST API.
+* It is no longer supported to access the `_users` collecction in any way directly, except through the official `@arangodb/users` module or the `_apit/users` RESTful API.

-* The access to the `_users` collection from outside of the arangod server process is now forbidden (Through drivers, arangosh or the REST API).
+* The access to the `_users` collection from outside of the arangod server process is now forbidden (Through drivers, arangosh or the RESTful API).
 Foxx services are still be able to access the `_users` collection for now, but this might change in future minor releases.

 * The internal format of the documents in the `_users` collection has changed from previous versions